 The road to renting an apartment is often paved with… plenty of obstacles.
 As many young people across the U.S. are just now starting to look for their first apartments, with no credit or rental history, the task of securing a lease might prove to be difficult.
 Other scenarios include renters that could be struggling with poor credit scores or low income and might not be able to qualify for an apartment.
-Given that landlords want financially stable residents that are able to pay the monthly rent on time, how can one prove that they meet all the requirements?
+In all of these cases, an apartment guarantor can be the right solution.

-Thankfully, there’s a solution and it comes in the form of a rent guarantor meaning an apartment co-signer who can vouch for an applicant and be legally responsible for everything related to the apartment.
-Regardless if we’re talking about paying the rent or being responsible for property damages, apartment guarantors mostly act as a safety net, providing the landlord with an alternative option in case something goes wrong.
+A rent guarantor is an apartment co-signer who can vouch for an applicant and be legally responsible for everything related to the apartment.
+Regardless of whether we’re talking about paying the rent or being responsible for property damages, apartment guarantors mostly act as a safety net, providing the landlord with an alternative option in case something goes wrong.

 A guarantor is by definition “a person or thing that gives or acts as a guarantee” meaning that in the case of a rent guarantor, that person agrees to step in whenever you’re not able to pay your rent.
 It’s important to keep in mind that signing a lease with a guarantor means that both of you agree to the apartment lease requirements and that’s why it would be best to choose someone you trust, like a family member or a close friend.
 It’s actually very common for parents to act as apartment guarantors for their newly-graduated kids during their first renting experience.